-Panhellenic Formal Recruitment is the official recruitment process through which college women are able to consider joining a Panhellenic sorority and when the Panhellenic sororities choose their new sisters.
+Panhellenic Formal Recruitment is the official recruitment process through which college women are able to consider joining a Panhellenic sorority and when the Panhellenic sororities on our campus choose their new sisters.
 Each woman who goes through recruitment will have the opportunity to meet and converse with members from all five of the Panhellenic sororities at Wichita State, learning their individual chapter values, as well as learning about the Panhellenic Community and meeting new people.

-Registration closes Friday, August 9th at 12:00 p.m.
+Registration closes Friday, August 7th at 12:00 p.m.

 You will be assigned a Recruitment Counselor, who is an affiliated woman from one of our five Panhellenic sororities, who will help guide you through recruitment!
 You will be placed into a small group with other women and your Recruitment Counselor will be your go-to for questions!
 She will be able to give you all the information that you need and get you where you need to go!